Evaluation guidelines for LLM applications

 RAG systems are fantastic for retrieving information, but they sometimes miss the mark when it comes to understanding the finer details of specific tasks.
 Fine-tuning serves as a solution to this challenge by adapting pre-trained models to specific datasets to apply specific tasks.

-- Deeper Understanding of Context: Fine-tuning allows a model to learn the ins and outs of specific tasks, making it better at understanding details that are important for accurate responses
+- Deeper understanding of context: Fine-tuning allows a model to learn the ins and outs of specific tasks, making it better at understanding details that are important for accurate responses

 - Fewer errors in specific scenarios: By focusing on task-related examples, fine-tuning reduces the chances of mistakes, allowing the model to perform reliably—especially in complex or unique requests.